-This course is a continuation of studies begun in MUS 121.
-Emphasis is placed on advanced melodic, rhythmic, and harmonic analysis and continued studies in part-writing, eartraining, and sight-singing.
-Upon completion, students should be able to demonstrate proficiency in the recognition and application of the above.
+This course provides an introduction to the fundamentals in aural skills.
+Emphasis is placed on the study of basic melodies, harmonies, and rhythms through sight singing and ear training.
+Upon completion, students should be able to identify diatonic intervals, scales, and chords and perform and dictate simple melodies and rhythmic patterns.
 This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a premajor and/or elective course requirement.
-(SP)
+(SP) 28160